adamhundley/adam-xero-challenge/README.md

 - You should see a connect to xero link.
 - Click the link, login to Xero (if you aren't already)
 - Grant access to your user account and select the Demo company to connect to.
-- Done - try out the different API calls
+- Done - Click run task.
+Items, Contacts and Invoice will be created and paid!

 ## License